Looking for ways to keep your business safe from cyber attacks? These 5 simple tips will keep your employees and business protected.

 - Watch Out for Fake URLs

 Many malicious sites will utilize unsecured URLs which will, at first glance, seem completely legitimate.
-These sites will appear to be one you are already familiar with but will contain slightly deviated details.
-In the URL, there can be small typos, unusually placed symbols, and other differences.
+These sites seem familiar, but the URL may contain small typos, unusually placed symbols, and other differences.
 These variations give you a clue that this in fact not the real site, but instead, a spoofed one aimed to obtain your personal information.

 - Secure Your Printer and Scanner